francofaa/digital-garden-jekyll-template/_wikis/meretesk/_drafts/Dungeons/Silver Mine.md

 The gate is etched with silver runes declaring the identity of the king who commissioned this gate:

 > I, King Ragrat the Mighty, Ordered the Making of these Nine Gates of Silverdeep and the Making of the Great Lift

+The ninth gate opens into the [[Ancient Lab]] while the first gate opens out into the Silver Mountains.

+An ancient gravitational magic powers the elevator.

 ```